-I was a member of the scrum team for the entire project, regularly (and nimbly!) switching roles from UX design to frontend development (between Product and Engineering) depending on project phase, UX research requirements or the feature under we wanted to build or redesign.
+I was a member of the scrum team for the full project, frequently switching roles from UX design to frontend development (between Product and Engineering) depending on project phase, UX design requirements, or the feature under we wanted to build or redesign.

 // A Product Development process change, as presented to key stakeholders.

 This was adopted and resulted in a dramatic increase in Sprint productivity

 Acting as a conduit, of sorts, between Product and Engineering teams, I evaluated the technical feasibility of design concepts before they went into a sprint or in front of our users.

 The frontend was built on a custom Bootstrap 4 / Material Design Framework (which I developed and themed myself), sitting on a new Java (Spring Boot / Gradle) backend.